-THC (Tetrahydrocannabinol) and CBD (Cannabidiol), are extremely popular these days and pretty much everyone is aware of the multitude of benefits each of those cannabinoids have to offer.
+THC (Tetrahydrocannabinol) and CBD (Cannabidiol), are extremely popular these days and most are aware of the multitude of benefits each of those cannabinoids has to offer.

 But what many people don’t realize is that there are quite a few other cannabinoids being studied as well, all of which have yielded positive results thus far.
 Today we’ll discuss a few of the main ones that you can expect to see more of in the upcoming years: CBN (Cannabinol), CBG (Cannabigerol), and CBC (Cannabichromene).